 If you have not used your ATSU portal account for six consecutive months, your access to the portal may have been terminated.
 If you would like to have your account reactivated (or an account created if you graduated prior to 2001), please contact Alumni Relations at email@example.com or 660.626.2307.

 If you have questions about ordering transcripts or the status of your transcript request or information found on the transcript, please contact Enrollment Services!

 A transcript hold may be placed on a student’s or graduate’s record due to failure to satisfactorily discharge their financial obligations to the University; this includes the completion of financial aid exit counseling.
 A transcript hold extends beyond the release of the transcript document.
 This hold may also block the release of records such as National Board scores and enrollment or degree verifications for internships, residencies, employment, staff privileges, specialty certification, and licensing.
 Any request to verify educational records would require the student to satisfy the situation that resulted in the hold before being released.

 Graduates who have not received a diploma due to failure to satisfactorily discharge their financial obligations to the University prior to the date of graduation and who have failed to do so following graduation, shall not have the privilege of having transcripts, other records, or recommendations sent to any institution or entity until such debts are paid.

 A transcript legend (or key) is included when a student or graduate orders a copy of their transcript.
 The legend explains the definition or value of the grades earned.
 The legend included at the time of an order displays the grade information relevant to the current academic year.

-Grades or indicators that appear on a transcript, but are not represented in the legend may be found below.
+Grades or indicators that may appear on a transcript, but are not represented in the current transcript legend may be found below.